Donny Osmond & Wife Debbie Reveal Big Baby News On Instagram

 “How amazing!
 Congratulations to you all, but especially to Alta and Chris.
 How exciting!
 Wishing you all the very best from the bottom of my heart,” stated a third follower.

-“Babies area always blessed and happy news,” said a fourth fan on Instagram.
+“Babies area always blessed and happy news,” a fourth fan commented.